harishboopathi/Bluestamp_portfolio_2023/index.md

 -->
 ## Summary
 My second milestone was achieved when I accomplished my goal of adding wheels to the claw in order to have more movement.
 The claw originally was only able to pick up things near it and that severely held it back from doing anything, and I fixed this by designing a chassis in Fusion 360 and 3D-printing it to hold the claw on the back while being able to move in a direction I pleased in order for the claw to pick up more items.

 ## Components
 1. Arduino Mega - This is the controller of the arm, it takes in the inputs of the joysticks and using the programmed code sends a signal to the servos to move that much.
 It has much more of the same pins than the Arduino Nano allowing for more components to be added
 2. L298N motor driver - This motor driver controls the direction and power of the dc motors that are on the chassis.
 3. Dc motors - These motors are more powerful than servos and are used to move my wheels since they have a continuous rotation unlike servos which only go from 0-270
 4. Mehcanum wheels - These are wheels that have a special roller on their outer diameter allowing them when all four spun in a certain direction they move side to side in what's known as strafing.

+This all works together starting at the joysticks where once detected input will send it into the Arduino mega.
+The Arduino Mega now takes in the joystick input and turns it into something that the H bridge can understand and sends it to the H bridge.
+The H bridge now takes the input from the Arduino Mega and sends it to the two dc motors that are connected to it and the dc motors turn the mechanum wheels that are attached to it

+## Progress

 ## Challenges
-A challenge I occured was when assembling the parts after designing them, they were hard to put toghther due to them being exact measurment.
-This was caused because 3d-printers arent always accurate.
-I fixed this in the future by adding tolarances which mean making the holes slightly larger while cadding so that they will fit once being printed
+My main challenge was coding my modified arm, I was using the previous arms code however the one I designed had 2 servos for more power on the claw and one of the servos were in the opposite direction.
+After assembling the arm and beginning to code the arm I realized the code was very hard to understand as it had no documentation as to how the custom libraries that the default arm had worked which was difficult for me.
 ## Next steps
-My next step is to make the controller and joysticks wireless, then put the whole arm on wheels to add more manvuerability to the arm.
+My next step is to make the controller and joysticks wireless, then put the whole arm on wheels to add more maneuverability to the arm.
 # First Milestone
 ## Summary
 My first milestone was achieved when I managed to control my arm manually and pick up a paper cylinder.
 I did this by first assembling the arm and utilizing the 3 servo pivots to maneuver my arm in various directions.